DeepStar Six

-DeepStar Six (released in the Philippines as Alien from the Deep) is a 1989 American science-fiction horror film directed and co-produced by Sean S. Cunningham.
+Deep Star Six (released in the Philippines as Alien from the Deep) is a 1989 American science-fiction horror film directed and co-produced by Sean S. Cunningham.
 Its plot follows the crew of the titular underwater military outpost, who struggle to defend their base against the attacks of a sea monster (possibly a giant eurypterid).
 The film stars Greg Evigan, Taurean Blacque, Nancy Everhard, Cindy Pickett, Miguel Ferrer, Nia Peeples, Marius Weyers, Elya Baskin, Thom Bray, Ronn Carroll and Matt McCoy.

-DeepStar Six was theatrically released in the United States on January 13, 1989, and received generally negative reviews from critics.
+Deep Star Six was theatrically released in the United States on January 13, 1989, and received generally negative reviews from critics.

 Plot

-DeepStar Six is an experimental deep-sea US Naval facility, with a mix of 11 military and civilian crew, now in the final week of their tour.
+Deep Star Six is an experimental deep-sea US Naval facility, with a mix of 11 military and civilian crew, now in the final week of their tour.
 The project is headed by John Van Gelder to test underwater colonization methods while overseeing the installation of a new nuclear missile storage platform.
 Already nearing his deadline, Van Gelder's plans are threatened when geologist Burciaga discovers a massive cavern system under the site.
 Van Gelder orders the use of depth charges to collapse the cavern, to the dismay of Dr. Scarpelli, who wants to study the potentially primordial ecosystem inside.

 The ensuing detonation collapses part of the seabed, forming a massive fissure in the ocean floor.
 Submarine "Sea Crab" pilots Osborne and Johnny Hodges send an unmanned probe to explore, but lose contact and venture in after it.
 Upon finding the probe, they detect a large sonar contact moments before being attacked and killed by an unseen entity.
 The aggressor then attacks the observation pod "Sea Star", leaving Joyce Collins and a dying Burciaga trapped inside as it teeters on the edge of the ravine.
 Captain Laidlaw and submarine "Dsrw" pilot McBride - also Collins's lover - attempt a rescue.
 Upon surviving a near-encounter with the creature, they dock with the pod and rescue Collins, but the unstable hatch door closes on Laidlaw.
 Mortally wounded, he floods the compartment, forcing McBride and Collins to return to their "Dsrw" submarine and leave without him.

 The remaining crew now prepare to abandon the base "Deep Star", but the missile platform must first be secured.
 Without Laidlaw, facility technician Snyder is forced to interpret the unfamiliar protocol.
 When prompted by the computer to explain the reason, Snyder reports "aggression" (due to the creature).
 The computer concludes that an enemy military force is attacking and advises the humans to detonate the missile warheads.
 Snyder complies and the resulting nuclear explosion creates a shockwave that damages DeepStar Six and the cooling system for the base's nuclear reactor, which will go supercritical and explode in several hours.
 With failed life support, they begin repairs to restore power and pressure for the decompression procedure.